Pre-script: I’m reposting a series of posts from a few years back on Unit Trusts. There are four. This is the fourth.

 The Real Conclusion

 In the end, I’m saying that your unit trust selection is really a choice between equals.
 If you want safety and (relatively) lower fees, then you need to go with a large-sized fund.
 If you want an investment that will hold its value better than the rest during a market crash, then you should go with a contrarian-style fund.
 Those are all good things to think about.
-And you do need to think about it – in South Africa alone, there are almost 1,000 unit trusts to choose from.
+And you do need to think about it – in South Africa alone, there are almost 1,000 unit trusts to choose from (here’s the list).
 So you do need to find some way of whittling down that list*.

 But the whole debate over unit trust selection?
 It’s honestly the least important step.
 The most important part is setting up a debit order and committing yourself to the saving process.